mon5termatt/medicat-website/src/content/docs/medicat/Hardware/fakedrive.md

 - Your data's safety is worth the extra cost

 If you're unsure about a drive's authenticity, it's better to spend a little more on a verified product than risk data loss with a counterfeit drive.

+## Amazon Disclaimer

+Please Note that links for amazon on this page contain affiliate links that may earn us a commision if you use our link.